Controlled Zeno-Induced Localization of Free Fermions in a Quasiperiodic Chain: Effective non-Hermitian description of the monitored dynamics

 \subsection{Effective potential}

-We now show how the effective static potential and its fluctuations emerge from the QSD dynamics.
+We now use the separation of scales established above to construct the effective static potential associated with a typical QSD trajectory.
+This construction should be viewed as an instantaneous inverse problem: given an instantaneous state and the reference energy, we ask which site-dependent potential would make the state an eigenstate of a discrete Schr\"odinger equation.
+The resulting potential describes the spatial structure selected by the monitored dynamics.
+The purpose of this subsection is to show that, in the Zeno regime, this reconstructed potential reduces to the simple non-Hermitian form $V_j-i\gamma/2$, up to controlled corrections.

 Fixing a reference energy to $E_{\mathrm{dom}}$, we introduce an instantaneous QSD potential by construction.
 Specifically, at each fixed time $t$ we define a site-dependent potential $V^{\mathrm{QSD}}_j(t)$ by requiring that the instantaneous state $\psi(t)$ satisfies a discrete Schr\"odinger eigenvalue equation:

 For sites where $\psi_j(t)\neq0$, this condition uniquely determines the potential, leading to the algebraically exact expression

 In the Zeno regime, although the wavefunction evolves stochastically according to the QSD equation, it is nevertheless possible at each instant to reconstruct an effective potential $V_{\mathrm{QSD}}(t)$ for which the instantaneous state $\psi(t)$ is an eigenstate of a time-independent Schr\"odinger operator (with time treated as a parameter) with eigenvalue $E_{\mathrm{dom}}$.
 This construction should not be interpreted as a statement about the actual dynamics.
 Rather, it is an algebraic snapshot reconstruction: given $\psi(t)$, one simply asks which potential would render it an eigenstate with energy $E_{\mathrm{dom}}$.
 Viewed in this way, the reconstructed potential $V_{\mathrm{QSD}}(t)$ provides a transparent and intuitive representation of how continuous measurement and backaction reshape the effective energy landscape experienced by a typical trajectory.